 Disclaimer: This post isn’t about bicycles.
 It is a story about adventure on two wheels though; because of all the means of travel I’ve used over the years, I like two wheels the best.

 Summer’s almost gone.
 As a commercial fisherman this year had been really busy- until it wasn’t.
 It came to a halt like a bird flying into a window.
 There was a thud, a drop, a brief stupor… then done.
 It wasn’t pretty.
+Many wondered if they should invest in a a good crossbow and take up hunting instead.
 Salmon seining in Prince William Sound was the poorest we’ve seen in recent memory, with salmon hatcheries still concerned with the brood stock they’ll have available to ensure strong enhanced runs in the future.
 The number of days we were able to put our nets in the water a fraction of what we’ve come to expect in what is (still) one of the best managed fisheries in the world.
 We’re unsure as fishermen (and maybe even the biologists in charge of managing the fishery) what the hell happened- but it did.
 Boats tied up earlier than in years past and here I am, less than a week from putting the boat away, already looking for winter work- since it’s a given that there will be hungry people looking for any work they can find in our little town.
 This says nothing about what the future will bring.
 Being a fisherman means being optimistic- so I’m hoping the years to come will prove this to be just one off year.